Staff networks to support equality diversity, and inclusion

 Our staff networks provide an opportunity for staff to connect, find peer support and also contribute to the University's policies

-Staff networks have input into the University Equality Diversity and Inclusion Committee and are supported by the Equality, Diversity and Inclusion Office.
+Staff networks play an active role in shaping the University’s approach to equality, diversity, and inclusion.
+They contribute to the work of the Equality, Diversity and Inclusion Committee and are supported by the Equality, Diversity and Inclusion Team.

 BME Staff Network